hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="transitdecrypt"></a>
 # **TransitDecrypt**
-> void TransitDecrypt (string name, TransitDecryptRequest transitDecryptRequest, string transitMountPath = null)
+> void TransitDecrypt (TransitDecryptRequest transitDecryptRequest, string name, string transitMountPath = "transit", TimeSpan? wrapTTL = null)

 Decrypt a ciphertext value using a named key